 This is crucial when making sourdough bread.
 Freshly-milled flour contains more vitamins and minerals.
 This provides more food for the yeasts and bacteria to grow and can make the dough ferment at a faster rate.
 It is also possible that the bran is harder to break down and increases fermentation time!
 Let me know how you find this in the comments.

-You may need to change your time schedule when making bread to deal with the change in rate of fermentation.
+You may need to change your time schedule when making bread to deal with the change in the rate of fermentation.

 – Increase the amount of water